South Ocean (horse): Broodmare success

-Storm Bird was South Ocean's next important foal was born in 1978.
-Racing in England as two-year-old racing in 1980, Storm Bird went undefeated would be named the two-year-old English Champion.
-At stud in Kentucky, he would sire 63 stakes race winners, including 1990 Preakness Stakes winner Summer Squall who in turn sired Charismatic, the 1999 American Horse of the Year and that year's winner of the Kentucky Derby and Preakness Stakes.
-In addition, among other successful progeny sired by Summer Squall was Storm Song who won the 1996 Breeders' Cup Juvenile Fillies and was voted American Champion Two-Year-Old Filly.
-Storm Bird's lasting impact of Thoroughbred racing was through his son, Storm Cat who was the leading juvenile sire in North America seven times, and the overall Leading sire in North America in 1999 and 2000.
-As well, he would become the Leading broodmare sire three times from 2012 through 2014.
+Storm Bird was South Ocean's next important foal, born in 1978.
+Racing in England in 1980, he went undefeated and was named the two-year-old English Champion.
+At stud in Kentucky, he sired 63 stakes race winners, including 1990 Preakness Stakes winner Summer Squall, who sired Charismatic, the 1999 American Horse of the Year and winner of the Kentucky Derby and Preakness Stakes.
+In addition, among other successful progeny sired by Summer Squall was Storm Song, who won the 1996 Breeders' Cup Juvenile Fillies and was voted American Champion Two-Year-Old Filly.
+Storm Bird's lasting impact of Thoroughbred racing was through his son Storm Cat, who was the leading juvenile sire in North America seven times and the overall Leading sire in North America in 1999 and 2000.
+He was the Leading broodmare sire three times, from 2012 through 2014.
 Through those daughters, Storm Cat was the broodmare sire of more than 100 stakes race winners.
 Storm Cat's success saw his stud fee rise to $500,000.
 His career as a stallion produced eight National Champions and winners of 108 graded stakes races.
-A few among these were Life Is Sweet, Storm Flag Flying, Black Minnaloushe, Tabasco Cat and Giant's Causeway, the latter was the 2000 European Horse of the Year and a three-time Leading sire in North America.
+A few among these were Life Is Sweet, Storm Flag Flying, Black Minnaloushe, Tabasco Cat, and Giant's Causeway, the 2000 European Horse of the Year and a three-time leading sire in North America.